hyperledger/fabric/docs/source/commands/peerchannel.md

 ## peer channel joinbysnapshotstatus
 ```
-Query if joinbysnapshot is running for any channel
+[DEPRECATED] Query if joinbysnapshot is running for any channel.
+Instead of this command, use "peercli channel joinbysnapshotstatus".

 Usage:
   peer channel joinbysnapshotstatus [flags]